ahvargas/ansible/rancher/README.md

 # Rancher
 Rancher Ansible Playbook.

-Install docker, and boot up rancher in all host
+Install docker, and boot up rancher in all hosts

 # Usage